C.diff infection treated in a home environment

 - Please wash your hands for a minimum of 30 seconds upon entering the patient’s room, and after removing gloves — before leaving the room you are visiting, and please wash your hands upon re-entering before placing new gloves and new gown on.

 - **** Please bring as few personal items and property into the patient’s room during a visit that can become contaminated with germs and try to avoid placing personal items on the patient’s room floor.
 Covering a visitors chair with a clean, dry blanker/sheet will create a barrier and help prevent the spreading of germs to the visitor while visiting in the patient’s isolation room.
+Please refrain from eating in an isolation room for your safety.

 What do I need to do when I go home from the hospital?